-Abstract- The minimum rule base Proportional Integral Derivative (PID) Fuzzy backstepping Controller for three dimensions spherical motor is presented in this research.
-The popularity of PID Fuzzy backstepping controller can be attributed to their robust performance in a wide range of operating conditions and partly to their functional simplicity.
-The process of setting of PID Fuzzy backstepping controller can be determined as an optimization task.
-Over the years, use of intelligent strategies for tuning of these controllers has been growing.
-PID methodology has three inputs and if any input is described with seven linguistic values, and any rule has three conditions we will need $7 \times 7 \times 7 = 343$ rules.
-It is too much work to write 343 rules.
-In this research the PID-like fuzzy controller can be constructed as a parallel structure of a PI-like controller and a PD-like fuzzy controller to have the minimum rule base.
-However backstepping controller is work based on cancelling decoupling and nonlinear terms of dynamic parameters of each dimension, this controller is work based on spherical motor dynamic model and this technique is highly sensitive to the knowledge of all parameters of nonlinear three dimension spherical motor's dynamic equation.
-This research is used to reduce or eliminate the backstepping controller problem based on minimum rule base fuzzy logic theory to control of spherical motor system and testing of the quality of process control in the simulation environment MATLAB/SIMULINK Simulator.
+Abstract-The minimum rule base Proportional Integral Derivative (PID) Fuzzy Computed Torque Controller with application to spherical motor is presented in this research.
+The popularity of PID Fuzzy Computed Torque Controller can be attributed to their robust performance in a wide range of operating conditions and partly to their functional simplicity.
+PID methodology has three inputs and if any input is described with seven linguistic values, and any rule has three conditions we will need 343 rules.
+It is too much work to write 343 rules and have lots of problem to design embedded control system e.g., Field Programmable Gate Array (FPGA).
+In this research the PID-like fuzzy controller can be constructed as a parallel structure of a PD-like fuzzy controller and a conventional PI controller to have the minimum rule base and acceptable trajectory follow disturbance to control of spherical motor.
+However computed torque controller is work based on cancelling decoupling and nonlinear terms of dynamic parameters for each direction of three degree of freedom spherical motor, this controller is work based on motor dynamic model and this technique is highly sensitive to the knowledge of all parameters of nonlinear spherical motor's dynamic equation.
+This research is used to reduce or eliminate the computed torque controller problem based on minimum rule base fuzzy logic theory to control of three degrees of freedom spherical motor system and testing of the quality of process control in the environment of MATLAB/SIMULINK simulation Simulator.